The Decentralisation Paradox in Digital Identity: Centralising Decentralisation with Digital Wallets?

 The contribution of this research is both analytical and conceptual.
-It offers a critical perspective that identifies the hidden forces of centralisation in user-centric architectures and introduces the “Digital Identity Tetrahedron” as a framework for examining these forces.
-As such, the paper advances a theoretical problematisation to deepen the understanding of the decentralisation paradox and inform more context-aware design choices in the future development of such architectures.
+First, it systematically articulates the decentralisation paradox in user-centric digital identity, demonstrating that decentralised architectures redistribute, rather than eliminate, centralisation.
+Second, it identifies how additional intermediaries emerge within user-centric ecosystems, thereby reintroducing co-ordination mechanisms even in decentralised architectures.
+Third, the paper proposes the “Digital Identity Tetrahedron” as a structured framework for analysing centralisation dynamics across the technical, legal, social and ethical dimensions.
+Together, these contributions advance the theoretical understanding of user-centric digital identity, with the intention of supporting more context-aware design choices and informed policy-making decisions.

+This research is subject to certain limitations.
+The conceptual nature of the analysis does not provide an empirical validation of the proposed framework and the interpretations of decentralisation might differ across jurisdictional contexts.
+Furthermore, the Digital Identity Tetrahedron focuses on the technical, legal, social and ethical dimensions, while additional factors—such as commercial or organisational considerations—might also influence the decentralisation dynamics.
+These aspects provide opportunities for future research and empirical examination.